esheldon/pigen/README.md

 Principles
 ----------

-These principles are designed to keep this code simple.
+Some principles are followed in order to keep this code simple.
 Some restrictions may be lifted if an easy way to implement a particular case is found.

 - Each function wrapper is only that: a wrapper.
 Its only purpose is to provide inputs to the wrapped function.